Christie: No regrets not moving sooner on cannabis

 Last month, Minnis called marijuana reform a matter of social justice as he reiterated his support for decriminalizing possession of small amounts and expunging convictions.

-Asked whether he has any regrets on his past administrations failing to move on the controversial matter, Christie said, “It’s all in progress.
+Asked whether he has any regrets on his past administrations failing to move on the controversial matter, Christie said: “It’s all in progress.
 It’s all been evolving as we go on.

-“…For example, there are banking difficulties if we were to legalize it, there are banking difficulties in the states.
+“…For example, there are banking difficulties if we were to legalize it, there are banking difficulties in the states.”

-“And so this is why I’m say for the purposes of The Bahamas, we must be very careful as we move forward to ensure that we conform with the global requirements that exist.
+Christie said: “And so this is why I’m say for the purposes of The Bahamas, we must be very careful as we move forward to ensure that we conform with the global requirements that exist.

 “We see Canada progressing.
 We see certain parts of the United states progressing.
 But we must conform with the regional position.
 We must conform with our own position in terms of what is right.